sososkxksodkd/Amogus/README.md

     end
 end

--- FAIL-SAFE: QUEST SICHERUNG (5 SEC)
+-- FAIL-SAFE: QUEST SICHERUNG
 task.spawn(function()
     while true do
-        task.wait(5)
+        task.wait(3)
-        if RyuConfig.AutoFarm and RyuConfig.TargetNPC ~= "" and RyuConfig.TargetNPC ~= "None" then
+        if RyuConfig.AutoFarm and RyuConfig.AutoQuest and RyuConfig.TargetNPC ~= "" and RyuConfig.TargetNPC ~= "None" then
             if not CheckQuestActive() then
                 FetchQuest()
             end